-Generally, students must be enrolled for at least six (6) credit hours, to be eligible
+Generally, students must be enrolled for at least six (6) credit hours in order to

-Undergraduate students must be enrolled for at least nine (9) hours, to be considered
+Undergraduate students must be enrolled for at least nine (9) hours in order to be

-three-quarter time, and twelve (12) or more hours in order to be considered full-time.
+considered three-quarter time and twelve (12) or more hours in order to be considered

-Nine hours is considered full time for master’s candidates; six (6) hours part-time.
+full time.
+Nine hours is considered full time for master’s candidates; five (5) hours

-A change in enrollment status (hours enrolled and/or grade level) that occurs after
+part-time.
+A change in enrollment status (hours enrolled and/or grade level) that

-a financial aid recipient’s original registration must be reported immediately, in
+occurs after a financial aid recipient’s original registration must be reported immediately,

-status may result in overpayment, cancellation of benefits, and jeopardize future
+status may result in an overpayment, cancellation of benefits, and jeopardize future

 Review your financial aid status anytime

-Students may review their financial aid status at any time on the CSU X-Press web
+Students may review their financial aid status at any time on the CSU X-press website.

-financial aid awards, if any, as well as any requirements that they might need to
+aid awards, if any, as well as, any requirements that they might need to fulfill,

-fulfill, such as, but not limited to, submitting verification documents, tax forms,
+such as, but not limited to, submitting verification documents, tax forms, SAP (Satisfactory

-SAP (Satisfactory Academic Progress) petitions, etc., before their financial aid package
+Academic Progress) petitions, etc., before their financial aid package may be finalized.

 The Office of Student Financial Aid no longer mails document tracking and award letters